llesoil/input_sensitivity/README.md

 https://media.withyoutube.com/

-For each of these videos, and for 201 configurations, we compressed the video with x264 and measured five performances (bitrate, cpu consumption, frame encoded per second, encoded size of videos and encoding time).
+For each of these videos, and for 201 configurations, we compressed the video with x264 and measured five performances (bitrate, cpu consumption, number of frames encoded per second, encoded size of videos and encoding time).
 For each video, there is a related .csv file that contains these **measurements**.

 ##### I- 1. b-] Measurements

-All these measurements are in the data/res_ugc folder, follow this [link](https://anonymous.4open.science/repository/df319578-8767-47b0-919d-a8e57eb67d25/data/ugc/res_ugc/).
+All these measurements are in the data/ugc/res_ugc folder, follow this [link](https://anonymous.4open.science/repository/df319578-8767-47b0-919d-a8e57eb67d25/data/ugc/res_ugc/).

-We shared our measurements here, in order to make it accessible for everyone: https://zenodo.org/record/3928253
+We shared our measurements in zenodo.org, in order to make it accessible for everyone: https://zenodo.org/record/3928253

 You may be interested to **replicate** the measurements with other datasets of videos.